The Walt Disney Family and their ‘Happily-Never-After’

 Therefore it is important for both values and wealth to be passed down in a comprehensive and structured manner.
 At heritance ™, we provide the tool for you to craft a will that encapsulates both your values and wealth transfer, whilst affording your executor/trustee(s) suitable amounts of discretion.

-See how you can plan for generational wealth and value transfer – sign up for heritance Beta app now!
+See how you can plan for generational wealth and value transfer – Download the heritance app to empower yourself a better legacy journey.

 You might also be interested in: